canriquez/torrewrap-api/README.md

 ### Full stack application concept

-When the user enters the Torre.co username, the app will check the username validity using the torreWrap-API end point.
+When the user enters the Torre.co username, the app will check the username validity using the torreWrap-API endpoint.
 The torreWrap-API will hit the Torre.co API to fech the required user information.
 If this operation fails, then the front end will not progress until a valid user is submitted.
-After a valid user is provided (canriquez), the app will profide the form to enter the password.
+After a right user is provided (canriquez), the app will give the form to enter the password.
 A valid TorreWrap-API password must be provided.

-This API, serves as pass through to consume Torre.co enpoints.
-Also this API provides a model to store the search-keys for the users while consuming the Torre.co APIs for jobs and persons.
+This API, serves as pass through to consume Torre.co endpoints.
+Also, this API provides a model to store the search-keys for the users while consuming the Torre.co APIs for jobs and persons.

 ### Live demo @Heroku